Security researcher who hacked moving Jeep leaves Twitter

 Miller's latest feat, breaking into a moving Jeep as it drove on the highway, was done with IOActive researcher Chris Valasek and was the subject of talks at this month's security conferences in Las Vegas.

-Their efforts, which were coordinated with manufacturer Fiat Chrysler Automobiles NV (FCHA.MI), prompted the first vehicle recall to protect drivers from possible malicious hacking.
+Their efforts, which were coordinated with manufacturer Fiat Chrysler Automobiles NV, prompted the first vehicle recall to protect drivers from possible malicious hacking.